Trade Ideas Review

-Brokerage Plus was initially launched as an add-on feature (priced at $1,100).
-It is now available as an included feature with the Trade Ideas Premium subscription
+Brokerage Plus was initially launched as an add-on feature priced at $1,100.
+It is now included with a Trade Ideas Premium subscription

 Brokerage Plus allows traders to create, test, and automate day trading strategies.
 While many trading platforms offer backtesting, this is the first time we’ve seen full automation in an easy-to-use platform for retail traders.
 Of course, automating your trading strategy is not simple, but Brokerage Plus can get you started.

 Step 1: Connect to Your Broker

 Brokerage Plus connects directly to your brokerage account, which allows you to place real trades based on your automated strategy.
 Currently, Brokerage Plus only connects to Interactive Brokers, but the company plans to create more integrations in the coming year.